Understanding the Creator Economy

 Social media channels like Instagram and TikTok are enhancing their social commerce features, such as in-app shopping and shoppable image ads.
 These tools increase the conversion power of influencers and ecommerce brands leveraging social media to attract new customers.

-Working with creators to guide customers through the entire marketing funnel
+Working with content creators to guide customers through the entire marketing funnel

-Influencer marketing does so much more than drive conversions – it elevates the brand-creator relationship to include more meaningful connections with niche audiences.
+Influencer marketing does so much more than drive conversions – it elevates the brand-content creator relationship to include more meaningful connections with niche audiences.
 These benefits lower customer acquisition costs and increase a customer’s lifetime value.

 Common roles within the creator economy

-Not every creator is an influencer, and not every influencer manages 100,000+ followers.
+Not every content creator is an influencer, and not every influencer manages 100,000+ followers.
 The creator economy is broad and developing.
-But there are several common categories under which creators fall.
+But there are several common categories under which content creators fall.

 Celebrity endorsement marketing existed long before the rise of influencer marketing.
-Creators that acquire 1 million or more engaged followers achieve celebrity status, and as a result, endorsements from these celebrities (though expensive) create a big “splash” within a brand’s target audience.
+Content creators that acquire 1 million or more engaged followers achieve celebrity status, and as a result, endorsements from these celebrities (though expensive) create a big “splash” within a brand’s target audience.

 Artists who achieve celebrity status outside of social media (professional athletes, movie stars, etc.) often choose to become active on social media to connect with their fans and create more IRL content.
 These celebrities may promote their favorite brands, accept endorsement deals, or leverage their social media to promote their own entrepreneurial endeavors.

 That’s why many direct-to-consumer (DTC) brands prefer to outsource their social media post content to these individuals.
-Creators as content producers are more affordable and authentic than most media production agencies.
+Content creators as content producers are more affordable and authentic than most media production agencies.
 This approach also lowers payroll costs for DTC marketing teams.

 Key opinion leaders (KOLs)